algebrato/LinearAlgebraCPU-GPU/README.md

 # LinearAlgebraCPU-GPU
-Comparte the run time performance between GPU (coding in CUDA) and CPU with some linear algebra algorithm
+Spped comparison between GPU (coding in CUDA) and CPU with using some inflated linear alorithms